opnsense/docs/source/manual/dynamic_routing.rst

        **Keepalive**                       Sets the interval (default 60 seconds) between keepalive messages to check the neighbor's availability.
        **Hold Down Time**                  Time (default 180 seconds) before declaring a neighbor down if no keepalive messages are received.
        **Connect Timer**                   Interval to attempt reconnecting with a neighbor after a disconnect.
-       **Send Defaultroute**               Sends a default route to the neighbor, useful in small AS environments where a full routing table isn’t necessary.
+       **Send Defaultroute**               Sends a default route to the neighbor, useful in small AS environments where a full routing table is not necessary.
        **Enable AS-Override**              Allows replacement of the neighbor's AS with the local AS, common in BGP confederations.
        **Disable Connected Check**         Allows eBGP connections over loopback addresses by bypassing checks for direct connections.
        **Attribute Unchanged**             Keeps specified attributes (like `MED`, `AS-Path`, etc.) unchanged in updates to the neighbor.